bigdata-i523/hid337/notebook.md

 ##### 09/04/17 - 09/10/17
      - Read Introduction (3.1)
      - Watched video on Paper writing by Simon Peyton Jones
+     - Learning about LaTex and jabref
+     - Evaluating whether to install or use online Sharelatex

 ## Practice